jshin-leo/LLM_Healthcare_RAG/README.md

 python main.py retrieve --query "What are signs of dementia?" python main.py rag --query "How to manage memory loss?" --top_k 5
 ```

+## ⚠️Responsible Use
+This tool is intended for educational and research purposes only.
+Use ethically and responsibly.
+Please ensure that you:
+- Use publicly available, non-restricted content.
+- Respect copyright and privacy laws.
+- Do not use this tool to scrape or redistribute copyrighted, sensitive, or private content without proper authorization.